-Secure and Accessible Elections: Absentee Voting Solutions for 2020 and BeyondLincoln Working Paper
+Secure and Accessible Elections: Absentee Voting Solutions for 2020 and BeyondLincoln Policy Paper

-This working paper, co-authored by Lincoln policy analyst Alexiaa Jordan and chief technologist Sean Roberts, provides a technical and policy analysis of absentee voting and vote by mail.
+This Lincoln Policy Paper, co-authored by policy analyst Alexiaa Jordan and chief technologist Sean Roberts, provides a technical and policy analysis of absentee voting and vote by mail.
 Its purpose is to inform the current national debate with an accurate understanding of how vote by mail works and a fair analysis of the benefits and risks of voting by mail.
 Click here to download a PDF version.

 Absentee Voting Has Been Overly Politicized

 This report argues that while the scope and scale of voter fraud have been overplayed by some policymakers, there are still serious implementation and integrity challenges for expanding absentee voting options going into the 2020 Election.
 Effective and secure implementation of new voting systems will require policymakers and election officials to move quickly to evaluate and implement best practices, and to mitigate risks.

 Election Officials Should Expand Access to Absentee Balloting, While Taking Steps to Mitigate New Risks

 The U.S. election system includes more than 3,100 counties, 116,000 polling places, 900,000 polling workers, and 150 million registered voters.
 Modifying these complex systems is no easy feat in the best of times, and doing so on short notice during a global pandemic is even more challenging.
 Expanding access to absentee voting is a challenge we must meet.
 However, this must be done while also addressing security, integrity, and implementation challenges.

 Implement Ballot Tracking Measures.
 States and local governments should improve voter confidence in absentee balloting by providing voters a way to track their absentee ballot and a receipt to prove that an absentee ballot was received and counted